Deadpool2000/rtl8188eus/README.md

 # NetworkManager configuration
 Add these lines below to "NetworkManager.conf" and ADD YOUR ADAPTER MAC below [keyfile] This will make the Network-Manager ignore the device, and therefore don't cause problems.

+### Note - This will affect on RTL8188EU which has monitor mode enabled and it will slowly respond.
 ```
 [device]
 wifi.scan-rand-mac-address=no